-We see next that extending function f from lists to streams has a different effect; we create an agent that always automatically updates its output streams when its input streams change.
+We see next that extending function square_elems from lists to streams has a different effect; we create an agent that automatically updates its output streams when its input streams change.

-Now, let’s extend function f on lists to a function F on streams.
+Now, let’s extend function square_elems on lists to a function F on streams.

 from Agent import *